 Because I hang out in homeschooling circles, I often see the word cirriculum used on homeschool message boards, blogs, Twitter, and Facebook.
 If you’re guilty of dropping this brick on people’s toes, remember that ci makes a soft s sound (cigar, cinnamon), but cu makes a hard k sound (cube, curtain).
 My advice?
 Spell it correctly—curriculum.
 Your readers will thank you.

-Here’s a little tutorial on quotation marks.
+Quotation marks.
 You know—those pesky little punctuation marks your kid carefully positions smack-dab above the period, hoping you won’t notice his indecision.

+Fret no more!
+Here’s a helpful little tutorial on how to use quotation marks at the end of a sentence.
 While this definitely isn’t meant to be the final word on quotation marks, I hope it helps you shore up your own understanding of how to end a sentence correctly when quotation marks are involved.

 (And, for the record, I’m speaking of American grammar rules here, so if you still flub up on where to stick the period, blame it on the British.)

 Generally speaking, the end punctuation goes INSIDE the quotation marks.

 Correct: “Don’t be silly,” said the clown.
 Incorrect: “Don’t be silly”, said the clown.